C0DE33301/SEC-335-Linux-For-System-Administrators/Week-01/Week-1-Introduction.md

 - Efficiently process data using streams, pipes, and redirects
 - Search text files with regular expressions
 - Edit text using basic command-line editors

-## Topic 103: GNU and Unix Commands
-- 103.1 - Work on the Command Line
-- 103.2 - Process Text Streams Using Filters
-- 103.4 - Use Streams, Pipes, and Redirects
-- 103.7 - Search Text Files Using Regular Expressions
-- 103.8 - Basic File Editing

 ## Objectives for this week
 OBJECTIVE A: Demonstrate ability to install and configure Linux